 Take a peek behind the curtain of the 70s music scene, where tensions rise between fans and musicians, between the people who live music and the people who watch from the sidelines.

-Directed by Cameron Crowe, Almost Famous is your classic coming-of-age tale, starring Kate Hudson.
+Directed by Cameron Crowe and starring Kate Hudson, Almost Famous is your classic coming-of-age tale.

 3. Little Miss Sunshine (2006)

-Husband-and-wife collaborations are rare for film directors, but Jonathan Dayton and Valerie Faris showed that it can be successful with their stunning feature film directorial debut.
+Husband-and-wife collaborations are rare for film directors, but Jonathan Dayton and Valerie Faris showed that it can be successful with their stunning feature film directorial debut, Little Miss Sunshine.

 Greg Kinnear, Steve Carell, Toni Collette, Paul Dano, and Abigail Breslin star in this sprightly colored tragicomedy, which plonks us in a bright yellow Microbus for a trip from New Mexico to California.